rmw/enum_ref_table/README.markdown

 ## Usage

-Create your enum tables in migrations.
+Create your enum_ref tables in migrations.
 Example:

     create_enum_ref_table :user_genders do |t|
       t.add :male
       t.add :female
     end

-Then add the enum ID to your model table:
+Then add the enum_ref ID to your model table:

     add_column :users, :gender_id, null: false

 Then in your model:

     class User < ActiveRecord::Base
-      enum :gender
+      enum_ref :gender
     end

-Note the convention: for a model `User` with enum `gender`, the column is `users.gender_id`, and the enum_ref_table is `user_genders`.
+Note the convention: for a model `User` with enum_ref `gender`, the column is `users.gender_id`, and the enum_ref_table is `user_genders`.
 You can override these with the `:id_name` and `:table` options:

-    enum :gender, id_name: :sex_id, table: :sexes
+    enum_ref :gender, id_name: :sex_id, table: :sexes

 ### Custom columns

 While the names `id` and `value` are fixed, you can change other attributes of the column.
-For example, the ID has `limit: 1` by default, but you can change this if you have a large list of enum values:
+For example, the ID has `limit: 1` by default, but you can change this if you have a large list of enum_ref values:

     create_enum_ref_table :user_countries do |t|
       t.id limit: 2